 While this Superfood Salad is refreshing and tasty and wonderful on it’s own, nobody’s going to call the police if you have a big piece of toasty french bread slathered with a fatty substance served alongside 🙂

-- Add a cooked, thinly-sliced warm chicken breast or some grilled shrimp for a satisfying addition to this salad
+- Add In’s: Thinly sliced and warmed chicken breast or grilled shrimp make a satisfying addition to this salad.

 - FOR THE SALAD

 - 3 cups Romaine Lettuce, washed, dried and cut in 1" pieces